Fifi Young: Film career

 After the success of Albert Balink's Terang Boelan in 1937 and The Teng Chun's Alang-Alang in 1939, four new film studios were started.
 One of these, Oriental Film, signed Njoo and Young; Njoo was taken as a writer, while Young was meant to be an actress.
 Young was hoped to be the studio's bankable star, and starred in the studio's first three films: Kris Mataram (Kris of Mataram; 1940), Zoebaida (1940), and Pantjawarna (Five Colours; 1941).
 When Njoo left the studio to join Majestic Pictures upon the invitation of Fred Young (no relation), Fifi Young went with him.
 With Majestic she starred in Air Mata Iboe (Mother's Tears; 1941).

 During the Japanese occupation from 1942 to 1945, Young and Njoo were members of the Bintang Soerabaia troupe; their fellow member Dhalia had also been a film star before the occupation.
 The Japanese had closed all but one film studio, essentially killing the industry.
 During the four-year revolution that followed World War II, Young and her husband led the Pantjawarna troupe.

 After the revolution, Young returned to film.
 During the following two decades she often played mother figures.
 The American visual anthropologist Karl G. Heider writes that Young performed especially well when acting as an older village woman and that she was well known for chewing betel on-screen.

 Young's last film was Teguh Karya's Ranjang Pengantin (Wedding Dress) released in 1974.
 She died on 5 March 1975 after spending several months in hospital.
 She was cremated at Muara Karang, North Jakarta, four days after her death, until which she had actively spoke out against the sexually themed stories that had begun dominating the nation's cinema.
-Her daughter Sally, one of five children Young had with Njoo before they divorced, went into acting.
+Her daughter Sally Young (born 1930), one of five children Young had with Njoo before they divorced, went into acting.

-Young has a famous badminton player grandson, Rudy Gunawan is a son of one of her daughter Njoo Giok Hwa.